How to Sync Multiple Calendars: 2025 Setup Guide

 This happens when Calendar A syncs to B, and B syncs back to A, and the system thinks the synced event is a new event.

-- Fix: Caltsu prevents this automatically by tagging events we create.
-If you are using a mix of native sync + third-party tools, turn off the native sync.
+- The fix: Caltsu prevents this from happening automatically.
+If you're using a mix of the built-in sync and a third-party tool, turn off the built-in sync.
 Only use one method.

 The "Ghost" Event

-You deleted a meeting on Google, but it's still blocking time on Outlook.
+You deleted a meeting on your Google calendar, but it's still blocking off time on your Outlook calendar.

-- Fix: Check your sync frequency.
-Native ICS feeds can take 24 hours to remove a cancelled event.
-Caltsu usually handles this in minutes.
-Force a manual sync in your dashboard if you're in a hurry.
+- The fix: Check your sync frequency.
+The free iCal feeds can take 24 hours to remove a canceled event.
+Caltsu usually handles this in a few minutes.
+You can force a manual sync in your dashboard if you're in a hurry.

 Duplicate Entries

-- Fix: You are likely viewing both the "Source" calendar and the "Destination" calendar on your phone app.
-Hide one of them from the view.
-You don't need to see the original and the copy.
+- The fix: You're probably viewing both the "source" calendar and the "destination" calendar in your phone's app.
+Hide one of them from your view.
+You don't need to see both the original and the copy.

 Get All Your Calendars in Sync